fireflycons/go-powershell/README.md

 	defer shell.Exit()

 	// ... and interact with it
-	stdout, stderr, err := shell.Execute("Get-WmiObject -Class Win32_Processor")
+    // Can be a single command, or multiple chained with ;
-	if err != nil {
+    // Must not be multiline - see Excuting entire scripts below. stdout, stderr, err := shell.Execute("Get-WmiObject -Class Win32_Processor") if err != nil {
 		panic(err)